MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting_Defender.md

 >**Important:** The next steps are done on a different machine than the one you were previously working.
 Look for the Virtual Machine name in the references tab.

-1. Sign in to the **WINServer** virtual machine as Administrator using the provided credentials.
+1. Sign in to **WINServer** virtual machine as Administrator using the provided credentials.

 As described above, Azure Arc has been pre-installed on the **WINServer** machine.
 You will now connect this machine to your Azure subscription.